reymon359/how-to-live/advices/Maintain your integrity/index.md

 > The commitments we make to ourselves and to others, and our integrity to those commitments, is the essence and clearest manifestation of our proactivity. - Stephen Covey

+> “Above all, don't lie to yourself.
+The man who lies to himself and listens to his own lie comes to a point that he cannot distinguish the truth within him, or around him, and so loses all respect for himself and for others.
+And having no respect he ceases to love.”
+― Fyodor Dostoevsky

 ## Resources and credits

 - Stephen R. Covey, The 7 Habits of Highly Effective People.